evidentlyai/evidently/README.md

 # :arrow_forward: Getting started

 ### Option 1: Test Suites
-> This is a simple Hello World example.
-Head to docs for a complete [Reports and Test Suite Tutorial](https://docs.evidentlyai.com/get-started/tutorial).
-For LLMs, check [LLM evaluation Tutorial](https://docs.evidentlyai.com/get-started/tutorial-llm).
+> This is a simple Hello World.
+Check the Tutorials for more: [Tabular Checks](https://docs.evidentlyai.com/get-started/tutorial) or [LLM evaluation](https://docs.evidentlyai.com/get-started/tutorial-llm).

 Import the **Test Suite**, evaluation Preset and toy tabular dataset.